hanfak/topics-to-learn/general-paradigms/programming-types/oop-design/clean-code/CLEAN/loose-coupling.md

 - SL4J logging framework for java
   - A good example of loose coupling is the design of Unix command-line programs and their use of pipes -

+## Tight Coupling

+- Example
+	-  a local method invocation.
+	- Invoking a local method inside an application is based on a lot of assumptions between the called and the calling routine.
+	- Both methods have to run in the same process (e.g. a virtual machine) and be written in the same language (or at least use a common intermediate language or byte code).
+	- The calling method has to pass the exact number of expected parameters, each using the correct type.
+	- The call is immediate, i.e. the called method starts processing immediately after the calling method makes the call.
+	- Meanwhile, the calling method will only resume processing when the called method completes (meaning the invocation is synchronous).
+	- Processing will automatically resume in the calling method with the next statement after the method call.
+	- The communication between the methods is immediate and instantaneous, so neither the caller nor the called method have to worry about security in the form of eavesdropping 3rd parties.
+	- All these assumptions make it very easy to write well structured applications that break functionality into individual methods to be called by other methods.
+	-  A large number of small method allow for flexibility and reuse.